 13 – 17 May 2019, Reno, Nevada, USA (e-mail revision 5 of S2-1906766)

-Source: Ericsson
+Source: Ericsson, Huawei

 Title: OAM and AF as consumer of analytics

 Document for: Approval

 Agenda Item: 6.11

 Work Item / Release: eNA / Rel-16

 Abstract of the contribution: This contribution proposes to align terminology with 23.501, then lists the AF as one of the 5GC NFs and define OAM only as consumer of Analytics ID on Observed Service Experience.
 The list of input and output parameters in the Nnwdaf services are also updated to indicate which ones are optional or required.